-As a family business grows the need for the right forums to be in place to discuss the important strategic goals of the business is really important.
+In this episode I discuss the introduction and use of family business boards as part of the evolution of a family business.
+As your family business grows the need for the right forums to be in place to discuss the important strategic goals of the business is really important.

 Once such forum is the Board of Directors.

 In this episode of the show I discuss when you would want to introduce a board to the family business, and how.